 Preparing and Implanting the Femoral Component

 From here, your surgeon will measure your bones, and take a look at the damaged bone and cartilage surfaces around the femur (thigh bone) and tibia (shin bone).
-At this point, your surgeon will remove any damaged bone or cartilage, before resurfacing the end of your femur to allow the femoral replacement component to fit.
+At this point, your surgeon will remove any damaged bone or cartilage, before resurfacing the end of your femur and tibia with the metal components of your total knee replacement.

-Your surgeon then removes the damaged surface of your tibia.
-Your surgeon then checks the alignment of your leg and makes sure your new knee fits perfectly and moves freely before getting ready to finally resurface your bone.
+Your surgeon then checks the alignment of your leg and makes sure your new knee fits perfectly and moves freely before getting ready to finally fit your new knee.

 Finishing Your Knee Replacement Surgery

-If you need a bit more information about total knee replacement surgery then you can call My Knee Doc at 0161 464 6399 if you have any questions or want to book an appointment.
+If you need a bit more information about total knee replacement surgery then you can call My Knee Doc on 0161 464 6399 .
+If you have any questions or want to book an appointment.